microsoft/superbenchmark/docs/benchmarks-design.md

 The responsibility for function implementation of every layer is as Figure2.
 The “train” function of ModelBase will execute these functions according to the sequence in the figure.
 The functions that exist in derived class and not in base class are abstract functions.

-![Training process and the responsibility for function implementation of every layer](./assets/training-process.png)
+![Training process and the responsibility for function implementation of every layer](./assets/training-process.png) *Figure 2 Training process and the responsibility for function implementation of every layer*

 #### Inference